 There will be no morning service but we can’t wait to celebrate with all of you at our afternoon worship.

 4pm – 101 Colville Road, Charlotte, NC 28207

 Lessons & Carols, Candlelight, and Family Friendly

-*We will not have the BaseCamp nursery, as we want to worship as entire church family with joy of infants.
+*Even though we will not officially have a BaseCamp nursery, our Christmas Eve service could not be more kid friendly.
+From a baby toy zone to a Nativity and craft table, we hope everyone can enjoy this service together.
+Did we mention candy canes, hot cocoa, and cookies?
 Come as you are (including Panther attire) because Christmas is not about putting on our best, but Him coming into our mess.

 Diagnosing our heart idols is a crucial step in the Gospel Story, because if we do not see how our hearts are feeding on the wrong things we cannot find the sustaining nourishment of God.